Pirates of the Caribbean (film series): Pirates of the Caribbean: The Curse of the Black Pearl (2003)

 Blacksmith Will Turner teams up with eccentric pirate Captain Jack Sparrow to save Turner's love, Elizabeth Swann, from cursed pirates led by Jack's mutinous former first mate, Hector Barbossa.
 Jack wants revenge against Barbossa, who left him stranded on an island before stealing his ship, the Black Pearl, along with 882 pieces of cursed Aztec Gold.

 Pirates of the Caribbean: Dead Man's Chest (2006)

 Lord Cutler Beckett of the East India Trading Company arrests Will and Elizabeth for aiding Captain Jack Sparrow in the previous film.
 Beckett offers clemency if Will agrees to search for Jack's compass in a bid to find the Dead Man's Chest—and inside, the heart of villainous Davy Jones—which would give Beckett control of the seas.
 However, Jack wants the Chest to escape from an unpaid debt with Jones, who made Jack captain of the Black Pearl for 13 years in exchange for 100 years of service aboard Jones' ship, the Flying Dutchman.
-Sparrow's debt is complicated by both Will Turner and Elizabeth Swann, who follow him out to sea.
+Jack's debt is complicated by both Will Turner and Elizabeth Swann, who follow him out to sea.